 Program A-8.2: The County shall require installation of appropriate firebreaks and barriers sufficient to prevent unauthorized vehicle access along the border of Polygons 31a and 31b.
+A fuel break maintaining the existing tree canopy (i.e. shaded fuel break) shall be located within a five acre primary buffer zone on the western edge of Polygon 31b.
+No building or roadway will be allowed in this buffer zone with the exception of picnic areas, trailheads, interpretive signs, drainage facilities, and park district parking.
 Firebreaks should be designed to protect structures in Polygon 31b from potential wildfires in Polygon 31a.
 Barriers should be designed to prohibit unauthorized access into Polygon 31a.

-Policy A-9: The County shall encourage the preservation of small pockets of habitat and populations of HMP species within and around developed areas.
+Biological Resources Policy A-9: The County shall encourage the preservation of small pockets of habitat and populations of HMP species within and around developed areas.